molpopgen/fwdpy11/doc/pages/softselection.rst

     d = fwdpy11.DiscreteDemography(set_deme_sizes=[fwdpy11.SetDemeSize(0, 1, 500)])
     print(d.migmatrix)

-Let's construct a simple migration matrix object:
+Likewise, if an identity matrix is provided an migration rates are never changed later, then the input matrix is ignored:

 .. ipython:: python

-    mm = fwdpy11.MigrationMatrix(np.identity(2))
+    d = fwdpy11.DiscreteDemography(migmatrix=np.identity(2))
-    print(mm.M)
-    print(mm.scaled)

-We just learned that :class:`fwdpy11.MigrationMatrix` instances may be created from square ``numpy`` matrices.
-Further, this class has a property called ``scaled``.
-When ``scaled is True``, values in the migration matrix are treated as per-individual probabilities.
-Internally, these probabilities are multiplied by the current source deme sizes in order to create a set of weights representing migration rates weighted by current deme sizes.
-This behavior can be changed, which means that the migration matrix entries are interpreted as weights with no consideration of current deme sizes:

-.. ipython:: python

-    mm = fwdpy11.MigrationMatrix(np.identity(2), scale_during_simulation=False)
-    print(mm.M)
-    print(mm.scaled)

-This is example is uninteresting because the identity matrix means no migration, as the probability that an offspring in deme ``i`` picks a parent from deme ``i`` is 1.0 and the probability of a parent from any other deme is 0.0.
-The absence of migration is true whether or not we scale these rates by deme sizes during the simulation.
+    print(d.migmatrix)

-The only reason to use the identity matrix is to start a simulation with no migration and then change the rates later.
+The only reason to use the identity matrix is to start a simulation with no migration and then change the rates later via instances of :class:`fwdpy11.SetMigrationRates`.
 To see this in action, we'll first generate a new type to track if parents of offspring in deme 1 are migrants or not:

 .. ipython:: python